 SAiGE composite deck boards are made from 95% recycled materials (wood fibre from furniture factories which would otherwise be scrapped, and waste plastic bottles) so they’re a great option if you’re keen to reduce your environmental impact.

-Composite boards can give you a wider range of colours and finishes than timber decking; for example, SAiGE composite decking is available in a contemporary board and a more traditional rustic option, each with a grooved side on the reverse, and with a choice of colours to suit your garden design.
+Composite boards can give you a wider range of colours and finishes than timber decking; for example, HD Deck Pro is reversible so you have two colour options within one board.
+SAiGE composite decking is available in a contemporary board and a more traditional rustic option, each with a grooved side on the reverse, and with a choice of colours to suit your garden design.

 Is composite decking slippery?